naughtygopher/goapp/README.md

 ## schemas

-I maintain all the SQL schemas required by the project in this directory.
+All the SQL schemas required by the project in this directory.
 This is not nested inside individual package because it's not consumed by the application at all.
 Also the fact that, actual consumers of the schema (developers, DB maintainers etc.) are varied.
 It's better to make it easier for all the audience rather than just developers.
+Even if you use NoSQL databases, your application would need some sort of schema to function, which can still be maintained inside this.

 ## main.go

-And finally the `main package`.
+Finally the `main package`.
 I prefer putting the `main.go` file outside as shown here.
-No non-sense, straight up `go run main.go` would start the application. 'main' is probably going to be the ugliest package where all conventions and separation of concerns are broken.
-But I believe this is acceptable.
-The responsibility of main package is one and only one, `get things started`.
+No non-sense, straight up `go run main.go` would start the application (provided the required configurations are available). 'main' is probably going to be the ugliest package where all conventions and separation of concerns are broken, but this is acceptable.
+The responsibility of main package is one and only one, **get things started**.

 `cmd` directory can be added in the root for adding multiple commands.
-This is usually required when there are multiple modes of interacting with the application. i.e. HTTP server, CLI application etc. In which case each usecase can be initialized and started with subpackages under `cmd`.
-Even though Go advocates lesser use of packages, I would give higher precedence for separation of concerns at a package level.
+This is usually required *when there are multiple modes of interacting with the application*. i.e. HTTP server, CLI application etc. In which case each usecase can be initialized and started with subpackages under `cmd`.
+Even though Go advocates fewer use of packages, I would give higher precedence for separation of concerns at a package level to keep things tidy.

 ## Integrating with ELK APM

-I'm a fan of ELK APM when I first laid my eyes on it.
-The interation is super easy as well.
+I've been a fan of ELK APM when I first laid my eyes on it.
+The integration is super easy as well.
 In the sample app, you can check `internal/server/http.go:NewService` how APM is enabled.
 Once you have ELK APM setup, you need to provide the following configuration for it work.
 You can [refer here](https://www.elastic.co/guide/en/apm/agent/go/current/configuration.html) for details on various configurations.

 ```bash